nus-cs2103-AY2021S1/ip/docs/README.md

 ![](ClearData.png)

-You have the option to purge the entire tasklist.
+By typing in `clear data`, you have the option to purge the entire tasklist.
 Before doing so you will be prompted for your password.
+Upon successful authentication, you will trash the entire task list.

 ### Saving tasks - `todo | event | deadline`